How It Works

 end

-subgraph input ["INPUT — B needs A's contract data"]
+subgraph input ["INPUT — B needs data from A's output"]

 direction LR